The Little Rock Nine

 In 1997 artist George Hunt was commissioned to create an image to pay tribute to the event and the nine children who would be the first black students to integrate a white school.
 This historic Civil Rights event took place in Little Rock, Arkansas at Central High School in 1957.
 The group would go down in history known as “The Little Rock Nine.”

-In 2005 the United State Post Office issued a series of stamps under the banner, “To Form A More Perfect Union,” celebrating milestones in Civil Rights.
+In 2005 the United States Post Office issued a series of stamps under the banner, “To Form A More Perfect Union,” celebrating milestones in Civil Rights.
 The works of 10 artists were selected for the series.
 George Hunt’s “America Cares/Little Rock Nine” was one of them.
 George Hunt was honored both in Little Rock and Memphis with receptions celebrating the achievement.

 “Little Rock Nine (Postage Stamp)”